codeforbtv/live-music-venue-directory/README.md

         git checkout google-maps

-Tip: If you have python 2.x, start a web server with `python -m SimpleHTTPServer`.
+Tip: If you have Python 2.x, start a web server with `python -m SimpleHTTPServer`.
 Then, point your browser to `http://localhost:8000/`.

 Requirements
 ------------

 - When a website user enters a city or town such as "Springfield, VT" into the search box, then a list of nearby venues should appear in a card.

 Roadmap
 -------

 - The Fusion Table API allows CRUD operations.
 The queries are made with JSON.
 Look into this further.

 Resources
 ---------